sinbad/StevesUEHelpers/doc/FocusableUserWidget.md

 and setting priorities accordingly, you can ensure that focus is reliably transferred without having to do it manually in all combinations of sequences.

+Focus is given by calling the `SetFocusProperly` method.
+Some subclasses like [Focusable Panel](FocusablePanel.md) automatically override this to give focus to a child widget, but you can override it to do whatever you like (default is just to call `SetFocus` on self).
+The reason for using `SetFocusProperly` is that `SetFocus` isn't virtual in the Unreal base classes 🙄

 ## See Also

 * [Focusable Panel](FocusablePanel.md)